Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is the history of insight selling?

-In the 1980s, sellers began asking customers big, open-ended questions — such as “What are your top three priorities this quarter?” and “What keeps you up at night?” — and using the answers to shape potential solutions for the customer.
+• Consultative selling: In the 1980s, that started to shift.
+B2B sellers began asking more open-ended questions — like “What are your quarterly goals?” or “What keeps you up at night?” — and using those answers to shape potential solutions.
+This approach was more personalized, but it didn’t stay effective for long.

-Many business buyers say it’s important to interact with a salesperson who is a trusted advisor.
+Many business buyers now expect salespeople to act as trusted advisors.
 “With insight selling, you come to the table bubbling with new ideas, perspectives and, potentially, data points,” Wunker said.
 “Insight selling is about becoming a true partner to your customer, not just a salesperson.
 You need to offer value beyond the research that buyers can conduct on their own.”

 FYIDid you know